 Space Quest 3 is the first actually good game in the series.
 Well okay, maybe that's an overstatement, as I do like Space Quest 1, but as a game, it is better than either of the games that came before it.
 Though at the same time, it also is a game that is a bit broken, as far the narrative goes, as after the first half, it does kind of lose its direction.

 SQ3 starts undetermined time after the end of the previous story.
 In SQ2 Roger Wilco used an escape vessel to get away from the base of Sludge Vohaul.
-Instead of free sailing, he discovered that the vessel had only a limited supply of oxygen, so he was forced to climb in a hibernation chamber to get some shut eye, while the vessel was voyaging among the stars.
+Instead of free sailing, he discovered that the vessel had only a limited supply of oxygen, so he was forced to climb in a hibernation chamber to get some shut-eye, while the vessel was voyaging among the stars.

 In an opening cinematic, I think is one of the finest among the 80's games, we'll find Roger's vessel drifting in the void when a ship notices it.
 Unluckily for Roger, the ship is only a robotic garbage freighter, so while he's rescued in a sense, he's still in hot water, as the robotic intelligence aboard the ship doesn't care in one way or an another of the accidental living tissue pickup.

 The garbage freighter is the strongest area of the game.
 After Roger has woken up, the first thing to do is to get the lay of the land.
-While doing this, Roger stumbles upon a space ship, that might be his ticket out, but before anything else, it needs to be repaired.
+While doing this, Roger stumbles upon a spaceship, that might be his ticket out, but before anything else, it needs to be repaired.
 Luckily, as he is on a junk ship, there's equipment for that right there.
 During this salvage missions, the game has a pinpoint focus.
 The area is self-contained, so all you need is right there, you just need to find them and figure out how to get them to the ship.
 Of course, there are a couple of items, that are scratches, as they are placed in the screens so, that you don't actually see them.

 After Roger has gotten the ship in shape and blowing his way out of the garbage freighter, the game does something the previous didn't dabble in: it opens up.
 Now, there are not that many places to actually visit, but in a proper sci-fi fashion, you can navigate the known space by using a star map.
 And you can do visit them at your own leisure.
-The only place you won't be getting back is the garbage ship, but good riddance to that and its robotic overlords.
+The only place you won't be getting back in the garbage ship, but good riddance to that and its robotic overlords.

 The places of interest are Phleebhut, a desert planet, Ortega, a volcanic planet, Monolith Burger, the burger joint of space jockeys and then, of course, the titular Pestulon.
 The main problem with this part of the game is, that it doesn't really tell you what to do.
 In fact, it is very easy to miss the whole point of the story, while you still can complete the puzzles and get to the ending.
 You just don't know how you know what's your objective.